 Estonia and 9) New Zealand are one-country clusters.
 Estonia has weak ties to France and the US and is hence considered a partial member of cluster four.
 New Zealand has three weak ties to cluster four and is hence considered a partial member in this cluster, too.

 Although from a methodological point of view, nine clusters can be clearly distinguished, such a solution with clusters covering only one or two countries is not suitable for most purposes.
 Our typology, however, allows to go beyond this interpretation.
 Based on their partial memberships, the clusters can be condensed.
+A partial membership is defined as a connection of two countries in ≥ 50% of cluster analyses.
 As a result, we identify four distinct clusters.
 These clusters have no ties ≥ 50% to countries from other clusters and within the four clusters all countries have ties ≥ 50%.
-Figure 1 shows a graphical depiction of the ties between countries and the clusters with only ties ≥ 50% depicted.

---- FIGURE 1 ABOUT HERE ---
+We map this condensed cluster solution by a network graph modelled by UNICNET6/Netdraw.
+The graph visualizes groups of countries and how likely it is that two countries belong to a similar LTC system type.
+Furthermore, it displays the internal consistency of LTC systems allowing for an in-depth analysis of the composition of clusters (Figure 1).--- FIGURE 1 ABOUT HERE ---

 Figure 1: Network of OECD LTC systems.